-Workshop concludes at 12:00.
+Workshop concludes at 4:00.
 Please bring a laptop or tablet so that you can explore open resource databases during the workshop.
+There will be six desktop computers in the room for those who need them.

 Amid the concerns about the costs of higher education are the escalating prices of textbooks.
 According to the Census Bureau, the costs of college textbooks have risen 812% from 1978 to 2012.
 To alleviate students’ financial burdens, some educators have switched to library resources and/or openly licensed peer-reviewed materials (open educational resources, OER) in place of traditional textbooks.
 In addition to being free of charge to students, OER allow instructors to customize the content to suit their pedagogical needs and provide students with up-to-date information on the subject.
 As a 2016 survey of 16 studies of OER adoption in higher education found, "students generally achieve the same learning outcomes when OER are utilized and simultaneously save significant amounts of money."